Globally, more companies are finding pay-per-click (PPC) a crucial part of their digital marketing strategies. Their total spending on search adver...

 When you commit to a full-time CMO, you are tying up a large amount of money for a long time.
 You are also committing to a single person and their strategy, their personality, their personal career goals, and more for a long time as well.

-We discussed above the wide array of marketing initiatives you can reallocate these savings to, but having increased cash on hand because you have a fractional CMO offers you a lot of flexibility.
+We discussed above the wide array of marketing initiatives you can reallocate these savings to, but having increased cash on hand because you have an Outsourced CMO offers you a lot of flexibility.
 It allows you to increase inventory if the marketing initiatives a fractional CMO implements go incredibly well, or you can be prepared to jump on a new opportunity in some other aspect of your business.

 As a new, growing, or small business, hiring the right person who fits with your corporate culture and meshes well with your long-term goals is critical.
 Hiring a fractional CMO allows you to test different people, different ideas, and different styles to see what you need in a marketing leader.